ascend4/ascend4/models/johnpye/fprops/PHASES.md

 ## 11. Current Working State

 - The public phase-aware C API is available in `eqm_phase.h`.
+- The phase-aware API is also available to Python through the SWIG `fprops.Eqm` and `fprops.EqmPhaseResult` classes.
 - Low-level phase solvers and lambda/entry diagnostics are internal in `eqm_phase_internal.h`.
 - Raw flat solvers are internal in `eqm_internal.h`; public flat/package